werry216/crypto/README.md

 For this project, I used,

-- reactjs with typescript
+- reactjs and typescript
 - visx for visualization
 - styled-component for styling
 - coingecko api
-- material-ui for ui components.
+- material-ui for ui components .
 - and other libraries.

 # Getting Started with Create React App